Exterior-point Optimization for Sparse and Low-rank Optimization: Introduction

 \section{Introduction}

-This paper studies machine learning problems involving a convex cost function $f$ in the presence of a quadratic regularizer term $(\beta/2)\|\cdot\|^{2}$ over a closed nonconvex constraint set $\mathcal{X}$.
-We propose a novel first-order algorithm \emph{nonconvex exterior-point optimization solver} (\textsf{NExOS}) to solve such problems numerically.
-We can write such problems compactly as:
+{ This paper studies optimization problems involving a strongly convex and smooth cost function over a closed nonconvex constraint set $\mathcal{X}$ involving sparse or low-rank constraints.
+We propose a first-order algorithm \emph{nonconvex exterior-point optimization solver} (\textsf{NExOS}) to solve such problems numerically.
+We can write such problems as:

-where the decision variable $x$ takes value in a finite-dimensional vector space $\eu$ over the reals and and $\iota(x)$ denotes the indicator function of the set $\mathcal{X}$ at $x$, which is $0$ if $x\in\mathcal{X}$ and $\infty$ else.
-Furthermore, $\eu$ is equipped with inner product $\left\langle \cdot\mid\cdot\right\rangle $ and norm $\|\cdot\|=\sqrt{\left\langle x\mid x\right\rangle }$.
-The regularization parameter $\beta>0$ is commonly introduced to reduce the generalization error without increasing the training error \cite[\S 5.2.2]{Goodfellow-et-al-2016}.
-The constraint set $\mathcal{X}$ is closed, potentially nonconvex, but prox-regular at local minima, \emph{i.e.}, it has single-valued Euclidean projection around local minima \cite{PoliRocka2000}.